DABodr/ODR-Tools_Installer_HackRF/README.md

+# ODR tools installer with full DAB+ multiplex and HackRF One auto-configuration

 * Auto-install script of ODR tools for Buster, Jessie & Stretch distribution.
 * Auto-configuration with system adaptation of a full DAB+ multiplex.
 * No transmitter needed for listen your mux with DABlin, DAB+ decoder software.

  More infos on www.opendigitalradio.org for ODR tools development.
  Configuration ready for transmit with an HackRF One: https://greatscottgadgets.com/hackrf/

-# Auto-install ODR tools and HackRF drivers for Debian systems

   * Install: